 If you are settled in the UK or on temporary leave and want your child to join you from overseas then you will need to prove that you are solely responsible for the child.
 That means that you are the person who is the chief decision-maker in connection with the child who is currently outside the United Kingdom.

 The UK based parent, in this case, is the sponsoring parent.
-Such parent must be able to show that he/she has been solely responsible for care and development of the child for a substantial period.
-Thus they will be establishing that they are the chief decision maker for the child’s well-being.
+Such a parent must be able to show that he/she has been solely responsible for the care and development of the child for a substantial period.
+Thus they will be establishing that they are the chief decision-maker for the child’s well-being.

 Sole responsibility test

-A child under 18 outside UK cannot simply join his/her UK based parent unless the UK based parent passes sole responsibility test.
-A child under the age of 18 can seek leave to enter the UK to accompany or join a parent who is present and settled in the UK (someone who has obtained indefinite leave to remain or who has acquired British citizenship) and is solely responsible for the child’s upbringing.
+A child under 18 outside the UK cannot simply join his/her UK-based parent unless the UK-based parent passes the sole responsibility test.
+A child under the age of 18 can seek to leave to enter the UK to accompany or join a parent who is present and settled in the UK (someone who has obtained indefinite leave to remain or who has acquired British citizenship) and is solely responsible for the child’s upbringing.

-Sole responsibility is a test invented for and exists solely in the immigration jurisdiction which has three main limbs: legal responsibility (for example legal custody of the child has been given to the UK parent), financial responsibility and emotional responsibility which mean they are making important decisions about the child’s upbringing and sending money for the child’s education and other needs.
+Sole responsibility is a test invented for and exists solely in the immigration jurisdiction which has three main limbs: legal responsibility (for example legal custody of the child has been given to the UK parent), financial responsibility, and emotional responsibility which means they are making important decisions about the child’s upbringing and sending money for the child’s education and other needs.

 Assessment of sole responsibility

-While assessing the sole responsibility of a parent following factors are considered by Home Office:
+While assessing the sole responsibility of a parent following factors are considered by the Home Office:

 - Are the parents married / in a civil partnership?